jamesmanning/sffa/what-is-soylent.md

 Then, there's the fictional Soylent that it's named after.
 While many people assume it's named after [the Soylent Green product in the movie of the same name](https://en.wikipedia.org/wiki/Soylent_Green).
 However, it's [actually named after the Soylent product in the book Make Room!
 Make Room!](https://faq.soylent.com/hc/en-us/articles/201541809-Why-is-it-named-Soylent-)

-Then there's the term &#8220;soylent&#8221; (with a lower-case s).
+Then there's the term "soylent" (with a lower-case s).
 As a company, Rosa Labs is ok with, even encourages, [do-it-yourself (DIY) versions to be created by others](https://diy.soylent.com/).
-Rather than try to control the term &#8220;soylent&#8221;, they went ahead and embraced soylent being a [generic trademark](https://en.wikipedia.org/wiki/Generic_trademark), so  when talking about similar products people don't have to use a different term like &#8220;nutritionally complete meal replacement&#8221; or the like.
+Rather than try to control the term "soylent", they went ahead and embraced soylent being a [generic trademark](https://en.wikipedia.org/wiki/Generic_trademark), so  when talking about similar products people don't have to use a different term like "nutritionally complete meal replacement" or the like.

 <span style="text-decoration: underline;"><strong>Concept</strong></span>